-Using an example of a holder with a guard function illustrated in Fig. 6.3 and Fig.
+Using an example of a holder with a guard function illustrated in Fig. 6.1 and Fig. 6.2.
+The diagrams show an example of connection between CH1 equipment and the DSM-8542.

-Fig. 6.3 Example of Holder with Guard
+Fig. 6.1 Example of Holder with Guard

-Fig. 6.4 Principle of guard
+Fig. 6.2 Principle of guard

-In measurement using a holder with a guard illustrated in Fig. 6.3 and considering the flow of a current from Terminal A to Terminal B, one channel passes through Sample (Rx), while the other channel flows to Terminal B passing through Insulating Material a (Ra), the holder plate and Insulating Material b (Rb).
+In measurement using a holder with a guard illustrated in Fig. 6.1 and considering the flow of a current from Terminal A to Terminal B, one channel passes through Sample (Rx), while the other channel flows to Terminal B passing through Insulating Material a (Ra), the holder plate and Insulating Material b (Rb).

 Starting measurement after connecting Terminal A to the "OUTPUT" terminal of this meter and Terminal B to the "INPUT" terminal of the meter, currents that flow insulation resistance (Rx) of the sample, as well as insulation resistances Ra and Rb of Insulating Materials a and b, are collectively measured.
-This flow can be illustrated by the equivalent circuit shown in Fig. 6.4 (a) without a guard.
+This flow can be illustrated by the equivalent circuit shown in Fig. 6.2 (a) without a guard.

-The equivalent circuit shows that Current i_1 flowing through the sample and current i_2 that flows through Insulating Materials a and b both flow to the input circuit through the Terminal B.
+The equivalent circuit shows that Current $i_1$ flowing through the sample and current $i_2$ that flows through Insulating Materials a and b both flow to the input circuit through the Terminal B.

 Next, using a meal plate for example as the holder plate of the holder and connecting it to the "GUARD" terminal of the meter, the current flowing to the "INPUT" terminal will be only the current that flows through the sample after the current that flows through Insulating Materials a and b is eliminated.
-The equivalent circuit in this case is the circuit in Fig. 6.4 (b) with a guard.
+The equivalent circuit in this case is the circuit in Fig. 6.2(b) with a guard.

-This equivalent circuit shows that Current i_2 that has passed through Insulating Materials a flows directly to the common side of the current measuring unit without entering the input circuit, to which only Current i_1 that has passed through the sample is input.
+This equivalent circuit shows that Current $i_2$ that has passed through Insulating Materials a flows directly to the common side of the current measuring unit without entering the input circuit, to which only Current $i_1$ that has passed through the sample is input.
 Generally speaking, a guard is provided to a jig or a holder by connecting this guard circuit to the "GUARD" terminal of the meter by making all currents that are not measured to flow a guard circuit.